Articles

 Scale Plan: $299/month (annual billing) for 25 users.
 Adds Training Flows, AI Quizzes, Badges, and 75 AI tokens per month.
 This is the most popular tier for growing teams.

-Enterprise Plan: Starting at $1200/month (annual billing).
-Designed for larger organizations, includes SCIM, HRIS integration, API access, and 500 AI tokens per month.
+Enterprise Plan: Starting at $1200/month (annual billing) for larger organizations.
+Includes SCIM, HRIS integration, API access, and 500 AI tokens per month.

 For a franchises business with 50 employees, expect approximately $598/month on the Scale plan, or custom pricing at the Enterprise level.
-All plans are designed to be affordable for SMBs and easy to scale as teams grow.
+All plans are designed to be scalable and transparent for SMBs and multi-location teams.

 Pros of Whale:

-• Offers intuitive interface and fast onboarding for new users
+- Provides intuitive interface and fast new hire training for new users

 Cons of Whale:

-• Not a full-featured LMS, may lack advanced compliance tracking
+- Not a full LMS, may lack advanced compliance tracking and deep reporting

 Pricing

-Process Street uses custom pricing based on company size and features.
-All paid plans require contacting sales for a quote, and there is no transparent public pricing.
+Process Street uses a custom pricing model based on company size and feature requirements.
+Pricing is not publicly listed for any tier, and all paid plans require contacting sales for a quote.

-• Enterprise Plan: For large organizations.
-Includes custom data limits, BI integrations, dedicated success manager, and advanced security (SSO, SCIM, Data residency).
+- Enterprise Plan: For large organizations, includes custom data limits, BI platform integration, dedicated success manager, and advanced security (SSO, SCIM, Data residency).

-There is no free tier, and pricing is not published.
-For a franchises business with 50 employees, expect custom enterprise pricing that may be higher than typical SMB-focused solutions.
-Request a demo or contact sales for details.
+There is no free tier, and pricing transparency is limited.
+For a franchises business with 50 employees, expect custom enterprise pricing and a sales-driven quote process.

 Pros of Process Street: